AceCentre/RelayKeys/docs/getting-started/contributing.md

 ### Fulfilling a Request

 Our core team is always working hard to implement the most highly-requested community features, but we're a small team.
-If you need the feature faster than we can provide it, or simply want to help improve the Directus platform, we'd love to receive a pull-request from you!
+If you need the feature faster than we can provide it, or simply want to help improve the acecentre platform, we'd love to receive a pull-request from you!